relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 In order to allow Git to use a remote repository, you have to configure Git with some information so that it can find it.
 When you use the command **git clone** on a repository, Git automatically adds the remote repository connection information via the URL entered with the **clone** command.

-When using the **git init** command, however, you need to make sure that you enter information to find the remote location for the server with the **git remove add** command, which has the following syntax:
+When using the **git init** command, however, you need to make sure that you enter information to find the remote location for the server with the **git remote add** command, which has the following syntax:

 &nbsp;